leadsoftlucas/ravendb-demo/README.md

 - **PostgreSQL**
     You need to configure the Entity Framework Core in your `Program.cs` file, and you have to create a DbContext class that will represent your database context.
 The code below shows how to set up the DbContext with the connection string and the database name.
     After that, you must set up when the migrations will be applied, from the CI/CD pipeline or from the application startup.
     Then you can inject the DbContext into your services and repositories to access the database, but you have to be careful with migrations and schema changes.
-Add manually each entity to the DbContext for mapping it to the database.
+Add mAnnually each entity to the DbContext for mapping it to the database.

     Remember that you'll have to configure properly several kinds of options to each table, like some specific field types, relationships, enumerators behaviour, etc. This can be a nightmare if you have several entities and relations to maintain.
 Again, imagine the merge process in auto generated classes...